exonum/exonum-doc/src/advanced/services/configuration.md

 # Configuration Update Service

-Configuration service of Exonum blockchain allows modifying Exonum blockchain configuration by means of propose configuration and vote for proposed configuration transactions signed by validators who are actual blockchain participants.
+**Configuration update service** allows modifying [the global configuration](../../architecture/configuration.md) by the means of *proposing* a new configuration and *voting* for proposed configurations among the validators.

+## General Idea

+Any validator node can propose a new configuration, by broadcasting a corresponding propose transaction to the network.
+The transaction includes a new configuration in the JSON format, along with two auxiliary fields:

+- `actual_from` is a non-negative integer height, upon reaching which the new configuration (if accepted) will activate.
+- `previous_cfg_hash` is the hash of the configuration that the proposal updates

-Any validator node can propose a new configuration.
-Other validators can vote for the proposal.
-If the proposal gets the majority of votes, then all the validators switch to the new configuration as soon as they reach the height from which this configuration become actual.
+Validators may vote for configuration proposals by submitting vote transactions to the network.
+Each validator can cast a single vote for any configuration proposal.
+If the proposal gets a supermajority of votes (more than 2/3 of the validators), then the proposal becomes locked in, and is referred to as the *following configuration*.
+All the validators switch to the following configuration (activate it) as soon as they reach the `actual_from` specified in the proposal.

-Configuration service contains http api implementation for public queries (get actual/following configuration, etc.) and private queries, intended for use only by validator nodes' maintainers (post configuration propose, post vote for a configuration propose).
-When processing a POST request, configuration service checks validity of the request (see [Propose and vote transactions restrictions](#propose-and-vote-transactions-restrictions) section).

-It also contains auxiliary fields.
-These fields are used to identify nodes that can vote for this configuration and determining the activation time of the configuration in all nodes simultaneously:

-- `actual_from` - blockchain height, upon reaching which current configuration is to become actual.
-- `previous_cfg_hash` - hash of previous configuration, which validators' set is allowed to cast votes for current configuration.
+There may be several proposals with the same `previous_cfg_hash`; the transaction execution rules guarantee that only one of them will get activated.

+**Notice.** The threshold of 2/3 of validators is chosen to reflect the security model used in [the consensus algorithm](../consensus/consensus.md).
+According to this model, up to 1/3 of validators may be compromised or be non-responsive at any time.

 ## REST API

+Configuration service specifies REST API for public queries (get actual/following configuration, etc.) and private queries, intended for use only by the administrators of validator nodes (post a configuration proposal;
+vote for a configuration proposal).

 **Tip.** See [Configuration service tutorial][http_api] for more details on the config update service API.